GOTCHA! Teens Nabbed By Fair Lawn Police After Pursuit, Crash

-They chased the SUV into the city before it crashed at Market and East 25th street, he said.
+They chased the Audi Q5 into the city before it crashed at Market and East 25th street, he said.

 Both occupants bailed, the sergeant said.